NvkAnirudh/knowledge-graph-for-rag/README.md

 # Graph RAG: Knowledge Graphs + Retrieval Augmented Generation

 Combining knowledge graphs with retrieval augmented generation to answer complex questions that traditional RAG systems cannot handle.
-This project explores how Graph RAG solves multi-hop reasoning, relationship traversal, and structured querying challenges through a series of practical implementations.
+This project explores how Graph RAG solves multi-hop reasoning, relationship traversal, and structured querying challenges using SEC 10-K filings and other real-world datasets.

 **Part of the SWYL (Share What You Learn) series.**